GlaszArt

 Yellow-bellied Sapsucker Size & Shape

-Yellow-bellied sapsuckers are is a medium-sized woodpecker with a relatively short, straight bill.
+Yellow-bellied sapsuckers are medium-sized woodpeckers with a relatively short, straight bill.
 When extended, the long wings reach the tip of a stiff, pointed tail when the bird is at rest.
 Sapsuckers will often hold their crown feathers to form a sort of peak at the back of their heads.

 Yellow-bellied Sapsucker Colors & Patterns